-During the last 50 years, the number of children receiving assistance from the Child Welfare Service at the end of the year has more than quadrupled, from 9 000 to 38 000.
-The number of children who received some form of support during the year was 54 600 in 2019.
-This is a decrease of more than 1 000 from 2018, but still corresponds to almost 4 per cent of all children and young people aged 0-22.
+Since 1970, the number of children receiving assistance from the Child Welfare Service each year has more than quadrupled, from 9 000 to 36 800.
+However, over the past three years, there has been a reduction in terms of investigations and measures.
+The number of children who received some form of support in 2020 was 52 900.
+This is a decrease of 3 per cent from 2019, but still corresponds to almost 4 per cent of all children and young people aged 0-22.